 Shock Testing Software

-Perform drop shock testing with the intuitive Shock software.
-It includes the standard classical shock pulses and the option to vary pre/post-pulse compensation amplitude and shape.
+Perform drop shock testing with VibrationVIEW’s intuitive Shock module.
+The test configuration includes standard classical shock pulses and the option to vary pre/post-pulse compensation amplitude and shape.
 Select the user-defined transient option to build a pulse from a recorded waveform.

 -